GULibrarySandbox/intro-text-mining-analysis-2022/index.md

 In this self-paced workshop you will learn steps to:

-- Build:    find where and how to gather textual data for your corpus or data set
+- Build data sets: find where and how to gather textual data for your corpus or data set.
-- Prepare:  explore useful processes and tools to prepare textual data for analysis
+- Prepare data for analysis: explore useful processes and tools to prepare and clean textual data for analysis
-- Analyse:  identify different types of analysis used to interrogate content and uncover new insights
+- Analyse data: identify different types of analysis used to interrogate content and uncover new insights

 At the end of these lessons you should be able to: